tvarney/travail/README.md

 Travail
 =======

-Travail is a Text RPG in the vein of classics such as Zork and Adventure.
+Travail is a ncurses based roguelike such as nethack and angeband.